- What information do we collect about you?

-The only information collected via this website is when you offer it via email and only session cookies are used by the owner of the website (see Cookies below).
-There is no opt-in or out check boxes used in your communication and there is no subscription or invitations to receive newsletters.
+The only information we collect via this website is when you offer it via email and only session cookies are used (see Cookies below).
+There are no opt-in or out checkboxes in use in your communications.
+There is no subscription or invitations to receive newsletters.
 Any contact with you will only be made in the form requested by you.

 2 – How will we use the information about you?

-No information provided by you will be passed on to a third personal unless this mutually agreed upon.
-The information you give is only used in connection with our business arrangement and only used in conjunction with the request that you made/make.
-This information is not stored on the website or directly on a computer desk top.
-No Cookie based data is collected and the information you offer will not be stored after the job or request is completed.
-All information held is seen, used and stored by the owner of this website only.
+Information you provide will not be passed on to a third person unless this is mutually agreed upon.
+The information you give is only used in connection with our business arrangement and only in conjunction with the request that you make.
+This information is not stored on the website or directly on a computer desktop.
+No Cookie based data is collected and the information you offer will not be stored after we complete a job or request.
+Any information held is stored by the owner of this website only.

 3 – Marketing & Tracking

-No third-party marketing automation tracking software is knowingly used by this website.
+No third-party marketing automation tracking software is knowingly in use on this website.

 4 – Google Analytics